Share kit

 5. GamePix

 Good secondary fit because GamePix hosts HTML5 games, distributes to partner sites, and advertises a clear developer revenue share.
+Both current games now include GamePix lifecycle/ping hooks without guessing undocumented ad APIs.

 Account: GamePix Dashboard developer account.